-“While visiting these spots, it occurred to me that taking a selfie with a giant monument or a minuscule masterpiece is, you know, really embarrassing.
-Not to mention logistically awkward.
-What trumped the embarrassing solo selfie for me, it turned out, were the numerous meals for one I had to embark on."
+“While visiting these spots, it occurred to me that taking a selfie with a large monument or a minuscule masterpiece is, you know, really embarrassing.
+Not to mention logistically awkward.”

-When I finally crawled off the plane and into Barcelona’s 35 degree summer season, I definitely had to have a “get yourself together” moment.
+When I finally crawled off the plane and into Barcelona’s 35 degree Celsius summer season, I definitely had to have a “get yourself together” moment.
 I located my luggage and hopped onto a lurching bus, fragrant with the smell of coffee, sweat and cigarettes.
-Naturally my first holiday hiccup occurred soon after when I forgot a wad of cash on the seat as I left (d’ oh) and a hat I didn’t like anyway (sorry mum).
+Naturally, my first holiday hiccup occurred soon after when I forgot a wad of cash on the seat as I left (d’ oh) and a hat I didn’t like anyway (sorry, mum).

 I spent the next few days travelling the well-worn tourist tracks of Park Güell, squeezing down La Rambla and marvelling at original Picassos.
 Anyone who has seen it knows that a visit to Barcelona is not quite complete without a trip to the Sagrada Família.
 Its pulsating, fluid, convention-defying architecture does something to your soul; it’s an eye-sore and a masterpiece all at once.

-While visiting these spots, it occurred to me that taking a selfie with a giant monument or a minuscule masterpiece is, you know, really embarrassing.
+While visiting these spots, it occurred to me that taking a selfie with a large monument or a minuscule masterpiece is, you know, really embarrassing.
 Not to mention logistically awkward.
-What trumped the embarrassing solo selfie for me, it turned out, were the numerous meals for one I had to embark on.
-Ordering and eating a giant pan of freshly made Paella and an entire bottle of red wine (and maybe a teeny tiny serving of Patatas Bravas) would make even the most confident of single lady travellers a little abashed.
+What trumped the embarrassing solo selfie for me, it turned out, were the many meals for one I had to embark on.
+Ordering and eating a giant pan of freshly made paella and an entire bottle of red wine (and maybe a teeny tiny serving of patatas bravas) would make even the most confident of single lady travellers a little abashed.
 I craved a boyfriend who would laugh at my schoolgirl Spanish and then plant a “God, you are the cutest” kiss on my forehead.
 I looked for a girlfriend who I could peer pressure into having tequila shots with me for dessert.
 When these two things didn’t materialise, I sent my mum a “Wish you were here” Snapchat.

 I wish I had known that the key to ditching my anxiety was to venture to one of Barcelona’s key attractions.
-Though it fastidiously ticks all the cliché tourist boxes, Barcelona’s most central and popular beach, Barceloneta has a bustling and vital energy that makes a lone beach trip something seductive and exciting.
-Perhaps it’s the scantily clad beautiful people basting their bronzed and buffed bodies, the sweat-soaked merchant men selling fruity cocktails and ice cold beers, the bass-heavy pop anthems that blast from sand muffled boom boxes… whatever it is, it all contributes to the youthful and vibrant feel.
+Though it fastidiously ticks all the cliché tourist boxes, Barcelona’s most central and popular beach, Barceloneta has bustling and vital energy that makes a lone beach trip something seductive and exciting.
+Perhaps it’s the scantily clad beautiful people basting their bronzed and buff bodies, the sweat-soaked merchant men selling fruity cocktails and ice-cold beers, the bass-heavy pop anthems that blast from sand muffled boom boxes… whatever it is, it all contributes to the youthful and vibrant feel.

-Laying out a towel I had nicked from the hotel and stripping down to my near-nothings, I had never felt so comfortable in a crowd of so many humans.
+Lying out a towel I had nicked from the hotel and stripping down to my near-nothings, I had never felt so comfortable in a crowd of so many humans.
 Before long, a handsome holidaymaker had thrown me a beach ball and my favourite song began to blare out over the 1100 metres of sand and glistening sea.
-What could be better than this sun-soaked club with its energy and heat, the expansive Atlantic Ocean taking centre stage, and everyone (even Nigel no mates) is wholeheartedly invited.
+What could be better than this sun-soaked club with its energy and heat, where the expansive Atlantic Ocean takes centre stage, and everyone (even Nigel-no-mates) is wholeheartedly invited.

-A fashion copywriter by trade, Corinna Joseph left the laid-back pace of New Zealand for London 8 months ago, soul searching and seeking out adventure along the way.
+Corinna Joseph lives in the United Kingdom.
+A fashion copywriter by trade, Corinna left the laid-back pace of New Zealand for London, soul-searching and seeking out adventure along the way.